smpio/ps-report/README.md

 # ps-report

-This daemon periodically collects information for all running processes and sends cgroup information to redis.
+This daemon periodically collects information for all running processes and sends cgroup information to postgres.
 This will help you to debug OOM events in a cluster of linux containers.
 OOM event only contains PID and process executable name without container name.

 ## Requiremenets